 Joseph George Middle School was designated a Visual and Performing Arts Anchor School (VAPA) in the spring of 2008.
 Social Studies and PE classes began VAPA integration in the fall of 2008.
+RLA began implementation in 2009.
+Math will begin implementation in 2010.
 Students who participated in VAPA integrated classes saw an increase in both ELA (English Language Arts) and math scores.
-Joseph George Middle School has surpassed API targets selected by Sacramento five years in a row.
+Joseph George Middle School has surpassed API targets selected by Sacramento six years in a row.
+Due to this rise in student achievement, all students proficient or advanced in RLA will now only take one period of RLA and are allowed to take an elective class of their choice.
+All students that did not score proficient or advanced in RLA may take a zero period PE class in order to take an elective.